areding/6420-pymc/_sources/unit4/bayesian-inference.md

 # Bayesian inference

 For now, this is just a list of what I consider the most important parts of the unit.
+This is a lot of stuff, so don't worry if you don't understand it all right away.
+It will sink in as we go through the course.

 ## Distributions